CBZ to PDF Conversion Explained

 Which format should you choose?

-Avoid this conversion entirely if your goal is to extract individual images or pages.
-Instead, simply rename the .CBZ file extension to .ZIP and extract the files directly using your operating system's native archive tool.
+Avoid this conversion entirely if your goal is simply to extract the images.
+Instead of converting, rename the .CBZ file extension to .ZIP and extract the folder using standard operating system tools.

 Conclusion